Almost everywhere you go, someone is always asking for a PSA birth certificate.

 The birth certificate has no expiration date.
 However, PSA occasionally changes the Security Paper where civil registry documents are printed to prevent the proliferation of fake birth certificates.

-As a result, some government agencies or public institutions require their applicants to only present recent or new authenticated birth certificates.
+As a result, some government agencies or public institutions require applicants only to present recent or new authenticated birth certificates.
 These include:

 - Department of Foreign Affairs (DFA);